gsvaldes/blog-src/content/first-post.rst

 I moved to New Haven a few months ago.
 As part of getting to know the city, I want to know the different neighborhoods and show them on a web-based map using Leaflet.
 To do that I need to have the description of the neighborhood boundaries in the GeoJson format.

-For New Haven, this data is probably already available from `Data Haven <http://www.ctdatahaven.org/>`_ in a cleaned format, but I want to show the steps to do this for other locations.
+For New Haven, this data is probably already available from `Data Haven <http://www.ctdatahaven.org/>`_ in a cleaned format, but I want to show the steps to do this for other locations.attributes

 Broadly, the steps are